little-apple-deactivated2012070 said: Make a pinhole camera!

 I’m also aware that science is not an all logical, all rational machine that produces pure knowledge.
 Science is a human enterprise, and this means that it can be affected by human flaws and limitations.
 But it has good antibodies against them.

-Anonymous: Does your interest in philosophy affect your outlook on science in general?
+Anonymous said: Does your interest in philosophy affect your outlook on science in general?

 Well at first (I was ingenuous) I thought philosophy was alternative to science, but what then happened is that my interest in philosophy pushed me into science and helped me understand it better.
 So, my interest in philosophy affected my outlook on science and now my interest in science affects my interest in philosophy too (for example I have become more and more fascinated by epistemology/philosophy of science).